 The project runs from the end of October 2021 until April 2022.
 The signage could remain in situ after the end of the project though, as a permanent art installation.

-If you’re interested in taking part, or have any questions, contact us using the form below.
+If you’re interested in taking part, or have any questions, contact us by clicking on this link and filling out the form.